-Aside from the rolling vineyards elsewhere on the island, one of the best places to sample wine is at Tri Pršuta (Three Hams), a well-known wine bar in Hvar Town.
+Aside from the rolling vineyards elsewhere on the island, one of the best places to sample Croatian wine is Tri Pršuta (Three Hams), a well-known wine bar in Hvar Town.

 The cozy bar is very atmospheric, with the namesake three ham hocks suspended from wooden beams, plus antique furniture, and sometimes even live music (there’s a guitar in the corner if you’d like to strum a tune yourself).